The Labrador Retriever is the number one breed in America.

 - J. A. Kerns, et al., Exclusion of Melanocortin-1 Receptor (Mc1r) and Agouti as Candidates for Dominant Black in Dogs, Journal of Heredity.

-- R E Everts, J Rothuizen, B A Van Oost, Identification of a Premature Stop Codon in the Melanocyte-Stimulating Hormone Receptor Gene (MC1R) in Labrador and Golden Retrievers with Yellow Coat Colour, Animal Genetics
+- R E Everts, J Rothuizen, B A Van Oost, Identification of a Premature Stop Codon in the Melanocyte-Stimulating Hormone Receptor Gene (MC1R) in Labrador and Golden Retrievers with Yellow Coat Color, Animal Genetics

 - K Gortel, et al., Inherited Myopathy in a Litter of Labrador Retrievers, The Canadian Veterinary Journal.